frontendpatterns/frontendpatterns.dev/src/content/patterns/resource-hint.md

 ---
 # Resource Hint

-Use preload, prefetch, and preconnect to optimize resource loading timing.

 ## Problem

 Without this pattern, the premise that using preload, prefetch, and preconnect to optimize resource loading timing falls apart, and small changes trigger cascading regressions.